Frequently Asked Questions on Child Safety

 National Highway Traffic Safety Administration (NHTSA) policy on replacing child restraints after minor vehicle crashes to the following:

 - NHTSA recommends replacing child safety seats and boosters following a moderate or severe crash to ensure a continued high level of crash protection for child passengers.

 - NHTSA recommends that child safety seats do not automatically need to be replaced following a minor crash.

 If you are insured, you will find most companies will replace your car seat in a crash without reviewing it in case there is unseen damage that has occurred.
 You can purchase a new car seat right away and receive reimbursement by providing a receipt.
 They also don’t require you to buy the same seat.

 How and when should I baby proof my home?

-What should I look for in a daycare to ensure my child’s safety?
+What should I look for in a childcare to ensure my child’s safety?

-Certain aspects to consider when choosing a daycare provider include the question of being licensed and certified under the state’s law, what is their discipline and typical operation, in what manner do the workers interact with the children, how many children are there, are they separated by age, and to check if they have an open policy with a parent cam for frequent observance.
+Ask questions on if their center is licensed and certified under the state’s law.
+What is their typical daily operation and what is their incident track record like?
+What manner do the workers interact with the children, how many children are there, are they separated by age, are child care providers screened for past criminal activity?
+What training do the child care workers have before they begin caring for a child?
+Also ask if they have an open policy with a parent cam for frequent observance.

 The more open and willing the care provider is to share their methods and daily routine of things, the more trustworthy they are to be a part of raising your child.
-Taking the time to get to know the provider before enlisting your child may be a huge help in both the bonding process and having more reassurance of trust in their ability to take good care of your child.
+Taking the time to get to know the provider before enlisting your child will be a big help in having more reassurance of trust in their ability to take good care of your child.

 How can I protect my child from online strangers?